dragonflyoss/Dragonfly/README.md

 And for wget, the downloading time keeps increasing when you have more clients.
 As the amount of wget clients reaches 1200 (in following experiment), the file source will crash, then it can not serve any client.

-The following table shows the testing environment and the graph shows the comprison result.
+The following table shows the testing environment and the graph shows the comparison result.

 |Test Environment |Statistics|
 |--------------------|-------------------|